Edirom/Edirom-Online/README.md

 ### Testing locally

 It is essential to Test your modifications before committing or issuing a pull request.
-A recommended way is running a local eXist-db v5.3 container nad deploying your local build of Edirom Online together with some test-data, e.g. the [Edirom Edition Example](https://github.com/Edirom/EditionExample).
+A recommended way is running a local eXist-db v5.3 container and deploying your local build of Edirom Online together with some test-data, e.g. the [Edirom Edition Example](https://github.com/Edirom/EditionExample).

 ## Other deployment methods